Pinky, Elmyra & the Brain

-Pinky, Elmyra & the Brain is an American animated television series featuring characters from the television series Tiny Toon Adventures and Pinky and the Brain, both created by Tom Ruegger.
-The series was executive produced by Steven Spielberg and produced by Warner Bros.
-Animation and Amblin Television.
+Pinky, Elmyra & the Brain is an American animated sitcom featuring characters from the television series Tiny Toon Adventures and Pinky and the Brain, both created by Tom Ruegger.
+Serving as a spin-off and crossover to the two series, the series was executive produced by Steven Spielberg and produced by Warner Bros.
+Television Animation and Amblin Entertainment.
 It aired from 1998 to 1999 on Kids' WB, running for 13 episodes.
 This show would be Spielberg's final collaborative effort with Warner Bros.
 Animation until the 2020 revival of Animaniacs.

 Premise

-The series starts with ACME Labs destroyed (it would then be converted into a Dissy Store), leaving Pinky (Rob Paulsen) and the Brain (Maurice LaMarche) homeless and on the run from a man named Wally Faust.
+The series starts with ACME Labs destroyed and subsequently converted into a Dissy Store (a parody of Disney Store), leaving Pinky (Rob Paulsen) and the Brain (Maurice LaMarche) homeless and on the run from a man named Wally Faust.
 Pinky and the Brain finally end up in a pet shop in Shanghai and take refuge inside a turtle; they are still inside the turtle when it is purchased by Elmyra Duff (Cree Summer) and named Mr. Shellbutt.
 In their new home, Pinky and the Brain continue to attempt new methods of trying to take over the world while at the same time enduring, and later accepting and adjusting to, Elmyra's affection.